Frequently Asked Questions

 - 06

 Training for a rucking event involves gradually increasing your walking distance and the weight in your backpack over time.
 It's important to follow a structured training plan, incorporate strength and endurance exercises, and gradually build up your stamina.
-We will also be offering two training opportunities before the event.
-Check out our Training page to learn more.
+For help from experienced ruckers, you might search online for a local rucking training group near you.

 - 07